coronalabs/corona-docs/README.md

 This documentation gets deployed to: https://docs.coronalabs.com/

 Documentation lives in `markdown/` directory.
-Note that it does not use GitBub flavored markdown, but rather its own flavor.
+Note that it does not use GitHub flavored markdown, but rather its own flavor.

 Plugin documentation lives in submodule.
 Mind it when checking out.
 Submodule documentation is auto-generated and not intended to be edited manually.